TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/CoreTesting.rst

 If PhpStorm does *not* break as expected, some adjustments in this area may be required.
 First, make sure "local" debugging works.
 Set a breakpoint in a local project and see if it works.
 If it works locally, the container based debugging should also work.
 Next, make sure a proper break point has been set.
-Additionally, it may be useful to activate "Break at first line in PHP scripts" in your PhpStorm settings. runTests.sh mounts the local path to the same location within the container, so path mapping is not needed.
+Additionally, it may be useful to activate "Break at first line in PHP scripts" in your PhpStorm settings. :file:`runTests.sh` mounts the local path to the same location within the container, so path mapping is not needed.
 PhpStorm also comes with a `guide <https://www.jetbrains.com/help/phpstorm/configuring-xdebug.html>`_ how to set up debugging.